 What If I Am Unhappy with My Personal Injury Settlement?April 22, 2020

 When filing a personal injury claim, you are not guaranteed a sizable financial settlement.
 There are several factors that can affect a settlement and your financial compensation.
 The process can take longer than expected, but that does not mean you should not proceed with filing a claim.
-A skilled car accident lawyer can address all your questions and concerns and ensure that you receive the maximum settlement that you deserve.
+A skilled car accident lawyer can address all your questions and concerns and ensure that you are not unhappy and that you receive the maximum settlement that you deserve.

 Reasons Why a Settlement May Stall

 There are several parties that must agree on the details of the settlement.
-If anyone involved in the lawsuit does not agree on some aspect of the settlement, this may slow the process.
+If anyone involved in the lawsuit is unhappy with some aspect of the settlement and does not agree, this may slow the process.
 The following are reasons why this might happen:

 - A defendant may not offer a settlement at all.
 If this happens, the plaintiff will need to go to court to attempt to recover compensation.